NickKirilov/NickKirilov/README.md

 - 👋 Hi, I’m @NickKirilov
 - 👀 I’m interested in Python, Technologies, Music, Books, Travelling, Trekking.
-- 🌱 I’m currently working as Junior Data Engineer.
+- 🌱 I’m looking for a role as a Junior Data Engineer.
 - 📫 How to reach me - nickkirilov04@gmail.com
 - I dream of working on AI, Machine and Deep learning and Neural networks.
 <!---